oracle/fmw-kubernetes/docs-source/content/soa-domains/installguide/prepare-your-environment/_index.md

 1. Create a working directory to set up the source code:
     ```bash
-    $ mkdir $HOME/soa_24.4.2
+    $ mkdir $HOME/soa_25.1.2
-    $ cd $HOME/soa_24.4.2
+    $ cd $HOME/soa_25.1.2
     ```
 1. Download the WebLogic Kubernetes Operator source code and  Oracle SOA Suite Kubernetes deployment scripts from the SOA [repository](https://github.com/oracle/fmw-kubernetes.git).
 Required artifacts are available at `OracleSOASuite/kubernetes`.

     ``` bash
     $ git clone https://github.com/oracle/fmw-kubernetes.git
-    $ export WORKDIR=$HOME/soa_24.4.2/fmw-kubernetes/OracleSOASuite/kubernetes
+    $ export WORKDIR=$HOME/soa_25.1.2/fmw-kubernetes/OracleSOASuite/kubernetes
     ```

 ### Obtain the Oracle SOA Suite Docker image

-The Oracle SOA Suite image with the latest bundle patch and required interim patches is prebuilt by Oracle and includes Oracle SOA Suite 12.2.1.4.0, the July Patch Set Update (PSU), and other fixes released with the Critical Patch Update (CPU) program.
-The Oracle Container Registry hosts container images based on both Oracle Linux 7 (ol7) and 8 (ol8).
+The Oracle SOA Suite image with the latest bundle patch and required interim patches is prebuilt by Oracle and includes Oracle SOA Suite 12.2.1.4.0, the January Patch Set Update (PSU), and other fixes released with the Critical Patch Update (CPU) program.
+The Oracle Container Registry hosts container images based on Oracle Linux 8 (ol8).
 These are the only images supported for production deployments.
 Obtain the Oracle SOA Suite images using either of the following methods:

 1. Download from Oracle Container Registry: